Technical SEO: Common Technical SEO Issues

 302 v/s 301 Redirects

-Next, moving on to 302 redirects.
+Next, move on to 302 redirects.
 301 redirects are permanent, while 302 are temporary.
 If you no longer use a page, you must mark it with a 301.

 This is so that search engines know that they should not crawl or index these pages.
 If the 302 redirects are used correctly, they will not hurt the SEO of your Website.
 These keep the original page indexed on Google.
 Because Google knows that the redirect is temporary, the search engine does not transfer link equity to a new page.